-Our annual data set spans 1960 through 2000, and includes all countries for which comprehensive data are available with 1960 GDP per capita of at least \$1000 dollars.
+Our annual data set spans 1960 through 2000, and includes all countries for which comprehensive data are available with 1960 GDP per capita of at least \$1000.
 There is significant variation in monetary policy practices both over time and across countries in the data set.
+Figure 1 provides a graphical representation of the evolution of various regimes in our sample.
 Exchange rate pegs are common in the 1960s and for Europeans, money targets appear and then disappear from many countries during the 1980s, and inflation targeting appears in the 1990s.

 We use two variables to characterize the monetary policy regime: whether or not there was an announced de jure target and whether or not the target was hit de facto.
 Many authors have struggled with the issue of "words versus actions" in the context of monetary policy.

 Central banks claim to have adopted strict monetary policy targets of whatever type; often these claims are not validated by actions.
 Some obvious examples of this behavior include: countries that intervene on foreign exchange markets extensively despite ostensibly floating; missed targets for monetary aggregates; and missed inflation targets.
 Our strategy is to capture the stated announcements of central banks with our de jure classification of monetary targets, and then also to look separately at whether or not the target was hit in practice.
-Our main data references are Cottarelli and Giannini (1997), and Mishkin and Schmidt-Hebbel (2002).
+Our main data references are Cottarelli and Giannini (1997), and Mishkin and Schmidt-Hebbel (2001).